John-Abbott-College/4A8-Notes/31_Installer_WAP.md

 Note the index.html page that is generated.

-Also note that in the installer directory, the msix bundle and the public security certificate appear.
+Also note that in the installer directory, the msix bundle and the public security certificate information (the `.cer` file) appear.

 ![image-20230424031106894](./Images/WAPP_installer_certificate.JPG)

-Click Copy and Close to have the installer copied to the Installer location.
+Click `Copy and Close` to have the installer copied to the Installer location.

 You could launch the installer from the html files or the folder.

 Note that you are blocked from installing the application.
 This is because the certificate is not trusted!

 Since you know that you created the certificate you could indicate that you trust the certificate.